nicolashahn/set-solver/README.md

 - [ ] Make it run on a phone
   - [ ] React Native app that sends an image to a Flask app?
   - [ ] Have the whole pipeline run on the phone?
 Going to require an entire rewrite of the pipeline

+## Why?

+Because SET is fun, computer vision is awesome (and so is OpenCV), and I needed something to do at [the Recurse Center.](https://recurse.com)